loculus-project/loculus/docs/src/content/docs/for-users/create-manage-groups.md

 2. Within your groups, select the name of the group that you'd like to remove a user from
 3. Using the 'user' interface at the bottom of the page, click the red button next to the user you wish to remove
 4. The user is now removed

+## Edit group information

+Any group member can edit all group information such as the group name, contact email and address, except for group id which is unchangeable.

+1. Log into your account and navigate to your account page ('My account' in the top-right of the website)
+2. Within your groups, select the name of the group that you would like to edit
+3. In the group detail view, click the 'Edit group' button at the top
+4. Update any information in the edit group form that you would like to change and then click the 'Update group' button